algomo/knowledge-base/docs/docs/widgets/Web Analytics.md

 Once you've enabled Google Analytics tracking, you will start receiving events in your Google Analytics account.

+Make sure to have the Algomo widget installed on your website.
+Refer to [this guide](./Install%20a%20widget%20to%20your%20website.md) to learn how to do it.

 ### Testing

 In order to test Google Analytics tracking, you first need to install the widget on your website.
 Refer to [this guide](./Install%20a%20widget%20to%20your%20website.md) to learn how to do it.